 The Government of India has called for freedom from single use plastics, but it remains a distant dream for the eco-conscious individuals in our country.
-There was a strict imposition of the ban on plastic bags in FY2018-19, which helped a lot of people give up plastic single use shopping bags and start using cloth bags.
-But as with implementing any regulation in India, things are back to square one and single use plastics are rampantly used everywhere.
+In the beginning, there was strict imposition of the single use plastic bag ban, which helped a lot of people give them up and start using cloth bags.
+However, as with implementation of any regulation in India, things are back to square one and single-use plastics are rampantly used everywhere.

-As an individual, we may have no control over policy matters of the country, but we can take a step to limit plastic usage in our house and specifically from our kitchens.
+As an individual, we may have no control over policy matters of the country, but we can take steps to limit plastic usage in our houses and specifically in our kitchens.
 Please note that our intention is to reduce further consumption of single use plastics.
-Do not guilt trip yourself to discard all the existing reusable plastic items in your kitchen.
+Do not guilt trip yourself to discard all the existing reusable plastic items in your kitchen!
 You can use it as storage solutions or for DIY crafts.

 How to Reduce Plastic Waste In Kitchen